environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 treatment = read.csv("hw4_sample_metadata.csv", row.names=1, header = T)
 ```

 ...and check that it has loaded properly.
+The factor we're going to compare is `depth_factor`, where I've defined samples as "deep" or "shallow".
+(R really does not appreciate spaces and dashes as in the original `depth` column.)

 Your samples are probably not in the same order in the counts and treatment files, but they should be.
 Re-order the columns in your counts table to match the (numerical) ordering in the treatment file like this: